Security in our Process

 - Write automated tests to verify code and infrastructure security

-- Do Threat Modelling of your product every 6 months
+- Do Threat Modelling of your product every 6 months or after a major change.

 - Enable dependabot security updates on all repositories